Skip to main content

 The release condition \( m_2(t') = \gamma m_2(t) \) if \( \Phi = \Phi_2\), where \(\gamma \in [0,1] \) is a parameter stating the fraction of water remaining in the system after the boundary condition at \( \Phi_2 \) is reached.
 This parameter is the analogous to the parameter \( k_{im}\).
 It regulates the recovery time.

-Other important parameters are: the threshold mass \(m_1 \) which needs to be surpassed by \(m_2\) to kickstart the motion and the current strength \(\alpha\) specified above.
+Other important parameter is the threshold mass \(m_1 \) which needs to be surpassed by \(m_2\) to kickstart the motion.

 Experiments.